viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 _[To index of the series](https://viviag.io/tagged/hask/)_

 We have constructed the category of restricted Haskell types.
-There is nothing particularly useful in this construction yet.
-We need additional structure.
+It gave us a coherent notion of a composition.
+But it's not enough.
+The major strength of Haskell is its separation of effects.
+So we need to be able at least to group types into objects with common property.
+Let's develop machinery to deal with it.

 Consider categories $$\mathrm{C}$$ and $$\mathrm{D}$$ with pair of mappings $$F_{\operatorname{Ob}} :: \operatorname{Ob}(\mathrm{C}) \to \operatorname{Ob}(\mathrm{D})$$ and $$F_{\operatorname{Hom}}$$ with one of the
 following signatures: $$\operatorname{Hom}_{\mathrm{C}}(A,B) \to \operatorname{Hom}_{\mathrm{D}}(F_{\operatorname{Ob}}(A),F_{\operatorname{Ob}}(B))$$ or $$\operatorname{Hom}_{\mathrm{C}}(A,B) \to \operatorname{Hom}_{\mathrm{D}}(F_{\operatorname{Ob}}(B),F_{\operatorname{Ob}}(A))$$ --- mapping of all morphisms of a category, defined on each Hom-set. $$F = (F_{\operatorname{Ob}}, F_{\operatorname{Hom}})$$ represents mapping between categories.

 ##### Definitions

-$$F$$ is a called a **covariant functor** or **functor** if the following diagram commutes:
+$$F$$ is called a **covariant functor** or **functor** if the following diagram commutes:

 ![functor](/assets/functor.svg)